Per Press Release

 For your press release distribution to be a success, we found that two performance indicators must be considered.
 A successful press release strategy requires syndicating your content to the right outlets and delivering relevant content to a targeted audience.
-Engaging press release distribution companies to help syndicate your content seems to be the logical step towards getting your content out to its audience – but what are the drivers that influence the decisions involved?
-Decisions as basic as which press release distribution companies to engage can depend on multiple drivers such as cost, frequency of release, content and target audience (the readers).
+Appointing press release distribution companies to help syndicate your content seems to be the logical step towards getting your content out to its audience – but what are the drivers that influence the decisions involved?
+Valuable decision drivers include: Cost, frequency of release, content and target audience (the readers).

 Just as in any other industry, press release companies also categorize their services into different packages – higher the reach / volume (or any other driver), higher it costs.
 The basic price category is designed to incorporate basic services – press release on search engines, posting on their press release website and posting on partner websites.
 Press release firms aim to syndicate your content to a limited network of news / media houses, limit the submission to only major search engines and the press release distribution is most-likely restricted to your geographic region (city / state).
 Small businesses that either tend to repeat content or have a limited geographical presence will certainly benefit from the basic services category.

 Reputation is also a major consideration for press release price packages.
 Google is constantly evaluating the value offered by press release distribution services.
 We’ve evaluated reputation from an SEO perspective in the following sections.
 We have segmented the press release distribution services in two free and paid models and given them grades based on various SEO evaluation metrics.

 We have explained some of the criteria for choosing the best paid press release sites based on needs, reputation, services offered and of course, cost.
 Chris Slocumb has a great article on paid press release distribution comparisons via ClarityQuest (table below).
 Keep in mind again that these figures are based on January 2018 research but we think they take a good cross section of the industry.

 Free press release distribution companies often require a minimum of one day to review and reserve the right to decline any posting.
 They typically have strict guidelines and formatting tips to use for press release formats, an example is here from PRUrgent.com.
 Below we have given our grades for the most used, top free PR sites with SEO and user-based information to determine rankings.
 The domain authority was retrieved from popular SEO authority Moz.com and the traffic information was gathered from SEMRush.
 We’ve given a grade for the SEO criteria only.
 Keep in mind that some sites have limitations on word count and posts, included in the table below.
 We recommend using PRlog.org for it’s high domain authority for the segment as well as the straightforward posting instructions on their site.